The only 4 internal communications tools you need

-Plus, over-relying on a variety of internal communications tools is a great way to have the complete opposite effect on what you’re trying to accomplish: you’re risking both overloading your employees with information and/or creating huge inconsistencies.
-In that kind of environment, you have to wrestle with the reality that either (1) your employees are totally going to miss the message because they didn’t know where to look, or (2) you have to manually copy/paste and post the same information in every channel (uhm, no thanks).
+Having too many internal communications tools has the complete opposite effect on what you’re trying to accomplish: you’re risking both overloading your employees with information and/or creating huge inconsistencies.
+In that kind of environment, either (1) your employees are totally going to miss the message because they didn’t know where to look, or (2) you have to manually copy/paste and post the same information in every channel (uhm, no thanks).

 This is such a hugely frustrating and highly common issue in large, medium, and, honestly, even pretty small organizations.
 It can wind up being total chaos, with important company updates and team highlights thrown across a ton of different channels: newsletters, Google docs, private messages, emails, meetings, video recordings (you’ll never find that again), texts, email threads, you name it.

-Here’s the thing: we believe that every company can put together an intentional, effective internal communications strategy with just four tools…and all of them should feel really familiar to your employees and super easy for you to use.
+Every company can put together an intentional, effective internal communications strategy with just four tools… and all of them should feel really familiar to your employees and super easy for you to use.

 3.)
 A tool for instant messaging